Substance Abuse Awareness Poster Contest

 Contest entrants compete in one of two age groups – ages 8 through 11, and ages 12 through 14.
 (Note: Some school systems may have different age brackets for their elementary and middle schools.
 In some area, it may be appropriate to group students by grade rather than age.
 Sponsoring councils should use their own judgment in deciding how to group participants.
 Each local, regional and state competition many have up to four winning entries, one from each age category.)

-Council Level: Knights of Columbus Substance Abuse Awareness Poster Contest kits, which contain all the materials needed to participate in the contest, can be ordered from the Department of Fraternal Services by calling (203) 752-4625.
+Council Level: Knights of Columbus Substance Abuse Awareness Poster Contest kits, which contain all the materials needed to participate in the contest, can be ordered from the Department of Fraternal Mission by calling (203) 752-4625.
 If there are multiple schools participating, ask each school to conduct a preliminary judging.
 The winning entries (one for each topic in each age group) along with the accompanying entry forms for each poster, should be collected by the council from a school representative to be judged along with the winners from other schools for the council contest.

 Columbian Squires circles should work with their sponsoring councils in conducting contests.
 Winning posters and entry forms are then given to the district deputy or his appointee for the district competition.
 Winners at the local level are automatically entered in the next level of competition: either district, regional or state.
 Winning entries at the state level, along with their entry forms, should automatically be submitted to the Knights of Columbus Supreme Council office in New Haven, Conn., where they will be entered in the international competition with winners from contests in other jurisdictions.

 The Knights of Columbus Substance Abuse Awareness Poster Contest will be under the authority of the state deputy and state youth director.
 Local competition is under the authority of the grand knight, program director or council youth director.
-Any questions about this program should be directed to the appropriate local or state official or to the Supreme Council Department of Fraternal Services, 1 Columbus Plaza, New Haven, CT 06510-3326.
+Any questions about this program should be directed to the appropriate local or state official or to the Supreme Council Department of Fraternal Mission, 1 Columbus Plaza, New Haven, CT 06510-3326.
 Telephone (203) 752-4625.

 ● Posters must reflect either the theme of Alcohol Awareness and Abuse or Drug Awareness and Abuse.